Our current projects

 A number of river locations in the Allen Valleys are being investigated for the feasibility of building sustainable small-scale hydro-electric projects that can generate an income for the community.
 Work to date has encouraged us that a couple sites may be viable.
 The technical requirements and financial modelling are now being evaluated, and funding options explored, before a firm plan for further development can be finalised.
 Recent experience demonstrates that such projects can attract the necessary finance from individuals and organisations both locally and nationally to allow them to go ahead.

-Barney Craig is a mineshop on the site of the former Carrshield Mine in the West Allen Valley and is a Scheduled Ancient Monument recognised as having significant cultural value.
-Its condition is critical, being dilapidated and in danger of becoming ruined.
-Being well-placed for cyclists and walkers and for use by local outdoor activity providers, AVEL has recognised its potential for development into low-cost, no-frills accommodation - a backpacking camping barn.
+Carrshield camping barn is located within the historic Barney Craig mine shop on the site of the former Carrshield Mine in the West Allen Valley.
+The former mine shop is a Scheduled Ancient Monument recognised as having significant cultural value.
+Its condition was critical, being dilapidated and in danger of becoming ruined.
+Being well-placed for cyclists and walkers and for use by local outdoor activity providers, AVEL recognised its potential for development into low-cost, no-frills accommodation - a backpacking camping barn.